Menu

 Upcoming trips 2025:

-See details for all trips on: https://usadiveclub.org/Overseas
+See details for all trips on: https://usadiveclub.org/Obverseas

 • Little Cayman Beach Resort - May 31 - June 7 - The most urgent part is booking your own airfare - to make sure you get an acceptable schedule.
-Then reach out to Roger or me to confirm your spot
+Then reach out to Roger or me to confirm your spot - LAST CALL - we got an extension into March to release rooms

 • NOTE - Our ability to hold on to unsold spots for Aggressor have expired - Please call me at your earliest convenience if interested - most likely we can still add rooms/bunks back